 Even before I was cognizant of any desire to please and take the credit.
 Before any hands raised in front of pulsating hearts to give accolades, high-fives, or wide hugs.
 Before the creation of selfies and high school superlatives.
 Before I knew what it was like to be ignored by a boy I liked.

 Pride is an insatiable black hole.
 Matched only by Love.
 Nothing can win against Pride except Love.
 Only Love.
-I can rest, return glances with smiles and be great because I am Loved.
+When I let Love have its way in me, I can rest, return glances with smiles, and be great because I am Loved.
+And I truly know it.

 “For the LORD your God is living among you.
 He is a mighty savior.
 He will take delight in you with gladness.
 With his love, he will calm all your fears.
 He will rejoice over you with joyful songs.” – Zepheniah 3:17